Ennybukpo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 display 5 first lines of etc/passwd
 display third line of file iact, iacta is wd
-It is a good file that cuts iron without making a noise
+It is a good file that cuts iron without making a noise Write a script that writes into the file ls_cwd_content the result of the command ls -la